kaiorosa1/100-days-of-code/log.md

 ### Day 4: January 30, 2019

 **Today's Progress**: I used one hour to go through Free Code Camp.
 I stopped at : Use a CSS Linear Gradient to Create a Striped Element (Applied Visual Design).
+I worked on Campo Minado for 30 minutes mainly focusing on designing the data structure I'm going to be using.

 **Thoughts**: The challenges are more fun and I'm confident that my CSS skills are getting better.
 Right now I'm not couting watching Udemy tutorial as work towards the challenge but I eventually will since I don't just watch tutorial, I code along and take notes and try to do myself as much as I can and most tutorial that I watch have follow up exercises which I do as well.

-**Link(s) to work**: None
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/af06fc5120c8f7dbaf412a8d2de553b06f11339f

-### Day 4: January 31, 2019
+### Day 5: January 31, 2019

-**Today's Progress**: I worked on some Free Code Camp challenges.(Applied Visual Design).
+**Today's Progress**: I worked on some Free Code Camp challenges for an hour.
+I stopped at : Applied Visual Design: Animate Elements at Variable Rates (Applied Visual Design).

 **Thoughts**: It's been a crazy day.
-I don't know why but I don't seem to get focused to work on everything I want but hopefully I don't rely only on motivation.
-I've made through the first 30 minutes today.
+I don't know why but I don't seem to get focused.Fortunately I worked an hour on free code camp.

 **Link(s) to work**: None